By Joseph Walter

 The lyrics also do a fantastic job of conveying the meta-concept and in-show concept: despite the new looks and powers, they're "stronger than before" but still "rangers at the core," just like how the Zeo Crystal amplified their Ranger powers to the utmost limits.

 Dinothunder has a memorable theme with cheesy-but-attractive lyrics that'll bore themselves deep into your skull.
-Despite its bad-ass, "dark" tone for the opening moments and verses of the song, the refrain is nicely upbeat.
+Despite its impressive "dark" tone for the opening moments and verses of the song, the refrain is nicely upbeat.
 This is a perfect theme for the tone of Dinothunder as a whole, which made use of very weird footage from its Japanese counterpart, Abaranger, while also having some exceptionally troubling and serious plot lines, along with a terrifying villain made specifically for Western audiences.

 SPD is another great piece by Ron Wasserman, the man who graced us with the original theme.
 The show itself is one of the best seasons the franchise has to offer, and the theme is nicely done, if not a little repetitious, a'la Power Rangers in Space.

-Lightspeed Rescue is very much in the style of Lost Galaxy (likely thanks to shared composer, Jeremy Sweet [as far as I can tell]) and it follows that song's structure to a tee (along with incidental motifs in the show itself) with an excellent, awe-inducing motif to start things off (complete with more of those holy chimes... keep an ear out for their expert implementation later on) followed by verses that vaguely deal with concepts reflecting the subject matter of the show, before hitting a repetitious chorus, with one more rendition of the excellent motif at :28 (with a cool "Power's on its way..." lyrical sequence) and concluding with a comparative whimper.
+Lightspeed Rescue is very much in the style of Lost Galaxy (likely thanks to shared composer, Jeremy Sweet [as far as I can tell]) and it follows that song's structure to a tee (along with incidental motifs in the show itself) with an excellent, awe-inducing theme to start things off (complete with more of those holy chimes... keep an ear out for their expert implementation later on) followed by verses that vaguely deal with concepts reflecting the show's subject matter before hitting a repetitious chorus, with one more rendition of the excellent motif at :28 (with a cool "Power's on its way..." lyrical sequence) and concluding with a comparative whimper.
 Essentially, while I still think it might belong somewhere on this list (maybe where In Space is now) it's mostly a less-successful version of the Lost Galaxy theme, but barely so.

 So what do you think?
 Did I miss anything?
 Should Mystic Force's theme be the top of the list (if not the entire list?)
 Let me know below!